-I know some of how-to-hide-ip readers may wonder why I continue on covering that SOPA topic which is happening in the U.S. Simply because this goes far beyond the U.S territory.
+I know some of the how-to-hide-ip readers may wonder why I continue covering that SOPA topic which is happening in the U.S. Simply because this goes far beyond the U.S territory.
 Just because you are not in the U.S doesn’t mean that you’re not subject to the application of this bill should it pass.

-On the business side of things, news are reporting some very popular radical stand vis-à-vis the SOPA: for example, Godaddy initially publicly supported SOPA, but then, once the community started targeting them, and especially when a high number of their current customers have decided to move away from Godaddy’s services, they decided to publicly claim that they are against SOPA.
+On the business side of things, news is reporting some very popular radical stand vis-à-vis the SOPA: for example, Godaddy initially publicly supported SOPA, but then, once the community started targeting them, and especially when a high number of their current customers have decided to move away from Godaddy’s services, they decided to publicly claim that they are against SOPA.
 We aren’t going into the details about knowing if that decision was taken for commercial reasons instead of conviction.

 People supporting the SOPA are also active.
 Since we have issued a list of people against SOPA, here is the counterpart: those who are supporting the SOPA bill.
-Just for the note, interestingly, as I searched through the internet, I didn’t find a lot of “news” showcasing people/organizations supporting SOPA.
+Just for the note, interestingly, as I searched the internet, I didn’t find a lot of “news” showcasing people/organizations supporting SOPA.

-I know, I may not have used the proper search terms, but anyway, it just makes me think that since we’re on the internet, and that SOPA deals with internet censorship, could it be that the internet has “censored” SOPA supporting news?
+I know, I may not have used the proper search terms, but anyway, it makes me think that since we’re on the internet, and that SOPA deals with internet censorship, could it be that the internet has “censored” SOPA supporting news?
 I know, this sounds like a conspiracy theory, but I’m sure there’s a lot of convincing/support for SOPA in the offline world that aren’t reported on the internet.
-If you find some of them, I’d love your commenting about it on this article.
+If you find some of them, I’d love your comments about it in this article.

 SOPA Supporters – Pro & Against SOPA Funding